-8. Riding the Ski lifts and the Peak to Peak Gondola
+8. Riding the Ski lifts, gondolas and the Peak 2 Peak Gondola

-At the top, there is the Peak to Peak Gondola.
-This is a world record holding gondola that connects Whistler and Blackcomb Mountains.
-It is the longest free span between ropeway towers at 3.03 kilometres or 1.88 miles and has the highest point above the ground at 436 metres or 1,430 feet.
-A highlight of every trip up the mountain is to take a ride or two across the Peak to Peak Gondola.
+At the top, there is the Peak 2 Peak Gondola which has one of the longest free spans between ropeway towers in the world at 3.03 kilometres or 1.88 miles.
+It also holds the world record for the highest point above the ground at 436 metres or 1,430 feet.
+A highlight of every trip up the mountain is to take a ride or two across the Peak 2 Peak Gondola.
 The views are magnificent.
-For an extra thrill, wait for one of the gondolas with the glass bottoms.
-If you purchase tickets a couple of days in advance, the cost ranges from $27.00 CAD – $54.00 CAD for a day pass.
+For an extra thrill, wait for one of the gondolas with a glass bottom.
+If you purchase tickets a couple of days in advance, the all inclusive cost to ride all ski lifts, gondolas and the Peak 2 Peak Gondola ranges from $22 – $50 USD for a day pass.